gjbex/Python-for-systems-programming/README.md

-# Python for systems rogramming
+# Python for systems programming

 GitHub repository for participants of the "Python for systems programming" training.
 For information on the training, see the website